sarveshtiku/citegaurd/README.md

 #!/bin/bash

-# Welcome to CiteGuard Installation Script!
+# CiteGuard Installation and Usage Script
+# ---------------------------------------

+# ✨ **CiteGuard**: Your companion for research integrity!
+# Upload a PDF research paper, and CiteGuard will process it to flag problematic claims or references.

+echo "🚀 Quick Start Guide for CiteGuard"

 # Step 1: Clone the repository
-echo "Cloning the CiteGuard repository..." git clone https://github.com/yourusername/citeguard.git cd citeguard || exit
+echo "✨ Step 1: Cloning the repository..." git clone https://github.com/yourusername/citeguard.git cd citeguard || exit echo "Repository cloned successfully."

 # Step 2: Create a new branch for your feature
-echo "Creating a new branch for your feature..." git checkout -b feature-name
+echo "✨ Step 2: Creating a new branch for your feature..." git checkout -b feature-name echo "Branch created successfully."

 # Step 3: Install dependencies
-echo "Installing dependencies..."
+echo "✨ Step 3: Installing dependencies..."
-pip install -r requirements.txt
+pip install -r requirements.txt echo "Dependencies installed successfully."

 # Step 4: Run the Flask app
-echo "Starting the Flask app..." python app.py
+echo "✨ Step 4: Running the Flask app..." python app.py &
+FLASK_PID=$!
+echo "Flask app is running in the background."

 # Step 5: Open the app in your browser
-echo "Access the app at: http://127.0.0.1:5000"
+echo "✨ Step 5: Access the app in your browser at http://127.0.0.1:5000"

-# Info: About CiteGuard
+# What is CiteGuard
 echo "✨ What is CiteGuard?"
 echo "Upload a PDF research paper, and CiteGuard will process it to flag problematic claims or references."

-# Info: Why Choose CiteGuard
+# Why CiteGuard
-echo "🤔 Why CiteGuard?"
-echo " - 🕒 Saves Time: Automates tedious validation tasks for peer reviewers." echo " - 🔒 Enhances Credibility: Helps researchers ensure the integrity of their work." echo " - 🌍 Supports Collaboration: Trusted by researchers worldwide for its accuracy and simplicity."
+echo "🤔 Why Choose CiteGuard?" echo " - 🕒 Saves Time: Automates tedious validation tasks for peer reviewers." echo " - 🔒 Enhances Credibility: Helps researchers ensure the integrity of their work." echo " - 🌍 Supports Collaboration: Trusted by researchers worldwide for its accuracy and simplicity."

-# Info: Tech Stack
+# Tech Stack
 echo "🛠️ Tech Stack:"
 echo " - Frontend: HTML, CSS, JavaScript" echo " - Backend: Flask (Python)"